Why Jessica Rosenworcel’s confirmation as FCC chair is good news for tech

-Jessica Rosenworcel Tuesday became the first woman to lead the Federal Communications Commission.
+Tuesday, Jessica Rosenworcel became the first woman to lead the Federal Communications Commission (FCC).
 The Senate confirmed her on a 68-31 vote, making her the official chair after serving as acting chair since January at President Joe Biden’s request.

 The appointment is seen as good news by progressives, as the commission has been hamstrung without a chairperson.
 However, the commission is still deadlocked with two Democratic commissioners and two Republican ones.
 The Senate has yet to confirm Democratic commissioner nominee Gigi Sohn, a move that would give Democrats a 3-2 majority.

 As the official chair, Rosenworcel will be better able to align the agency with the White House’s pro-consumer stance.
 Biden has criticized the unchecked power of corporations to charge high prices, including for services that fall under the jurisdiction of the FCC.
-In a July executive order Biden noted that Americans “pay too much for broadband, cable television, and other communications services.”
+In a July executive order, Biden noted that Americans “pay too much for broadband, cable television, and other communications services.”

 Cantwell was referring to Congress’s recent decision to spend many billions on upgrading and extending the nation’s broadband networks, and the FCC’s responsibility to see that the money is spent well.
 Biden’s Covid relief package provided some money for broadband, and the bipartisan infrastructure bill that Congress passed in November comes with another big chunk: $65 billion.
 Much of the broadband money will be in the form of grants to states and cities that will contract with broadband companies like Comcast and AT&T to do the buildout.
 The commission will need real leadership to make sure the broadband money does what it’s supposed to do–that is, bring broadband to rural and underserved communities at affordable rates.